GTFMyrmidon/flow/README.md

 #### Methodology
 ---
 We will be following the Agile methodology.
-  -NOTE: Agile means that the iterations is key.
+  - NOTE: Agile means that the iterations is key.
 A time span where we need to work on part of the project and try to complete it.
-    -NOTE: We began to follow other Methodologies.
+  - NOTE: We began to follow other Methodologies.
-      -Crytals Methods Methodology: This was used for sometime.
+    - Crytals Methods Methodology: This was used for sometime.
 Because we each excelled in different areas we took that oppurtunity to use our skills in different areas.
 #### Project Tracking Software
 ---
 Trello.